prasannakoirala58/Casino-Bonus/Readme.md

 ### Running the Project

 1. Ensure both the frontend and backend servers are running.
-2. Open your browser and navigate to `http://localhost:5175` to use the casino player bonus system.
+2. Open your browser and navigate to `http://localhost:5173` (Vite's default) to use the casino player bonus system.

 ## Usage